SarahAlhabeeb/RestaruantReviews-FEND/README.md

 For the **Restaurant Reviews** project, I converted a provided static webpage, that had lot of issues, to a mobile-ready web application.
 The static code was lacking accessibility so my job was to convert the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to create a seamless offline experience for the users.

 ### How to run
-Load this link in your browser https://sarahalhabeeb.github.io/RestuarantProject-FEND/
+Load this link in your browser: [here](https://sarahalhabeeb.github.io/RestaruantReviews-FEND/)

 #### How to run locally
 - Download the zipped file or clone the project